Maboroshy/Bash-note/README.md

 Bash-note will put the content of all the "fast note" to a single note set in the Bash-note file and then delete them.

 "Fast notes" can be tagged by putting words beggining with symbols set in config section of Bash-note to the text.
-Default is `,,`.
+Default is `@@`.
 Tags can't have spaces.
 There can be multiple tags.
 The "fast note" with a tag will be merged to the file with the same name.
-So if you want to note some idea about using bash-note, you can put `,,bash-note` after your idea.
+So if you want to note some idea about using bash-note, you can put `@@bash-note` after your idea.
 All such notes will be merged to a single `bash-note.md`.

 ### Process markdown links
 Dependencies: none